minimops/murtel_ctcs/README.md

 ## 3. Alignment

 **SuperGlue Workflow** (align a directory of images to the first as reference):
+Ensure to have added the SuperPoint and SuperGlue models.
 ```bash
 python aligning/superglue_workflow.py \
         data/align_test_dirs/fullmix \